dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/update-related-data.md

 uid: data/ef-mvc/update-related-data
 ---

-# Tutorial: Update related data with EF Core in an ASP.NET Core MVC web app
+# Tutorial: Update related data - ASP.NET MVC with EF Core

 In the previous tutorial you displayed related data; in this tutorial you'll update related data by updating foreign key fields and navigation properties.